 This post may contain affiliate links which won’t change your price but will share some commission.
 Full Disclosure Policy.

-Why this recipe works:
+Why you’ll love this homemade stuffing recipe

-It’s foolproof!!
+- It’s foolproof!!
 Just 7 basic ingredients, and you’ll have this easy side on your table (and in your belly).
 It’s quick!
 30 minutes to make this thanksgiving side!

 Honestly?
 Any kind you like.
 I use whatever is in my bread bin, be it fresh, stale, a hot dog bun or hamburger bun, or a fancy artisan loaf.

 Nope!
 I mean, you can take your bread cubes and dry them out in the oven on a baking sheet if you wish – but I have done it fresh, stale, and dried – and can tell you, the only difference I make is the amount of chicken broth I use.